openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance during Presentation {#use-case-1}

 An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a driving license.
 The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
-The Wallet selects a Credential Issuer capable of issuing the lacking Credential and, upon user consent, sends the End-User to the Credential Issuer's user experience (Web site or app).
+The Wallet selects a Credential Issuer capable of issuing the lacking Credential and, upon End-User consent, sends the End-User to the Credential Issuer's End-User experience (Web site or app).
 Upon being authenticated and providing consent to issue the Credential into her Wallet, the End-User is sent back to the Wallet.
 The Wallet informs the End-User that Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 ## Wallet Initiated Issuance during Presentation (Requires Presentation of Additional Credentials During Issuance) {#use-case-2}

 An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a university diploma.
 The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
 The Wallet then offers the End-User a list of Credential Issuers, which might be based on a Credential Issuer list curated by the Wallet provider.
-The End-User picks the university she graduated from and is sent to that university's user experience (Web site or app).
+The End-User picks the university she graduated from and is sent to that university's End-User experience (Web site or app).

-The End-User logs in to the university, which determines that the respective user account is not verified yet.
+The End-User logs in to the university, which determines that the respective End-User account is not verified yet.
 Among multiple identification options, the End-User chooses to present a Credential from her Wallet.
 The End-User is sent back to the Wallet where she consents to present requested Credential(s) to the university.
-The End-User is sent back to the university user experience.
-Based on the presented Credential, the university completes the user verification, looks up user data in its database, and offers to issue a diploma as a Verifiable Credential.
+The End-User is sent back to the university End-User experience.
+Based on the presented Credential, the university completes the End-User verification, looks up End-User data in its database, and offers to issue a diploma as a Verifiable Credential.

 Upon providing consent, the End-User is sent back to the Wallet.
-The Wallet informs the user Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.
+The Wallet informs the End-User Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 # Credential Format Profiles {#format_profiles}